 Abstract

 The processes governing soil bacteria biogeography are still not fully understood.
 It remains unknown how the importance of environmental filtering and dispersal differs between bacterial taxonomic and functional biogeography, and whether their importance is scale-dependent.
 We sampled soils across the Tibet plateau, with distances among plots ranging from 20 m to 1 550 km.
-Taxonomic composition of bacterial community was characterized by 16S amplicon sequencing and functional community composition by qPCR targeting 9 functional groups involved in N dynamics. soil were measured Both taxonomic and functional dissimilarities were more related to dissimilarity than distance.
-Taxonomic dissimilarity was mostly explained by soil pH and while functional dissimilarity was linked to and P availabilities short distances (<~ over long distances (>~ Our results demonstrate how biodiversity dimension (taxonomic versus functional) and spatial scale influence the bacterial biogeography.
+Taxonomic composition of bacterial community was characterized by 16S amplicon sequencing and functional community composition by qPCR targeting 9 functional groups involved in N dynamics.
+Factors representing climate, soil and plant community were measured to assess different facets of environmental dissimilarity.
+Both bacterial taxonomic and functional dissimilarities were more related to abiotic dissimilarity than biotic (vegetation) dissimilarity or distance.
+Taxonomic dissimilarity was mostly explained by differences in soil pH and mean annual temperature (MAT), while functional dissimilarity was linked to differences in soil N and P availabilities and N:P ratio.
+Soil pH and MAT remained the main determinants of taxonomic dissimilarity across spatial scales.
+In contrast, the explanatory variables of N-related functional dissimilarity varied across the scales, with soil moisture and organic matter having the highest role across short distances (<~330 km), and available P, N:P ratio and distance being important over long distances (>~660 km).
+Our results demonstrate how biodiversity dimension (taxonomic versus functional aspects) and spatial scale influence the factors driving soil bacterial biogeography.

 Introduction

 The composition of biological communities varies across space, expressed as gradually changing beta-diversity along geographical and environmental gradients, with a tendency to have distinct biological assemblages in different parts and habitats of a landscape (Aggemyr et al., 2018; Brown, 1995; Gaston & Blackburn, 2008).
-The knowledge of such patterns and their drivers regarding microorganisms, however, is scarce when compared to the knowledge available for macroscopic species (Clark et al., 2017; Fierer & Jackson, 2006; Griffiths et al., 2011; Hanson et al., 2012; Horner-Devine et al., 2004; Horner-Devine et al., 2007; Martiny et al., 2006; Nottingham et al., 2018)famous hypothesis ‘everything is everywhere, but environment selects’ suggests that the distribution of free-living microorganisms would be mainly governed by environmental selection (O'Malley, 2007).
+The knowledge of such patterns and their drivers regarding microorganisms, however, is scarce when compared to the knowledge available for macroscopic species (Clark et al., 2017; Fierer & Jackson, 2006; Griffiths et al., 2011; Hanson et al., 2012; Horner-Devine et al., 2004; Horner-Devine et al., 2007; Martiny et al., 2006; Nottingham et al., 2018).
+Baas Becking’s (1934) famous hypothesis ‘everything is everywhere, but environment selects’ suggests that the distribution of free-living microorganisms would be mainly governed by environmental selection (O'Malley, 2007).
 However, many recent studies have found that soil bacteria can show spatial patterns related to geographic isolation (Burns et al., 2015; Terrat et al., 2017; Whitaker et al., 2003; Zhou & Ning, 2017).
-Due to their dispersal soil bacteria might indeed be more dispersal-constrained than macroscopic and aquatic organisms (Astorga et al., 2012; Bell, 2010; Lenoir et al., 2012; Powell et al., 2015; Soininen et al., 2007a).
+Due to their dispersal modes (Choudoir & DeAngelis, 2022), soil bacteria might indeed be more dispersal-constrained than macroscopic and aquatic organisms (Astorga et al., 2012; Bell, 2010; Lenoir et al., 2012; Powell et al., 2015; Soininen et al., 2007a).
 Overall, an increased understanding of the drivers of the distribution of soil microorganisms and of their community composition is still needed.
-This need is further intensified in the context of ongoing global changes, such as climate warming, N deposition and acidification which affect biota distribution and assemblages (Guo et al., 2018; Zhang et al., 2013).
+This need is further intensified in the context of ongoing global changes, such as climate warming, N deposition and acidification which affect soil biota distribution and assemblages (Guo et al., 2018; Zhang et al., 2013).